dymmond/esmerald/docs/en/docs/security/available-security.md

 **Benefits**

-* Simplicity: Easy to implement and use.
+* **Simplicity**: Easy to implement and use.
-* Stateless: The server does not need to store session information, as the token contains all necessary information.
+* **Stateless**: The server does not need to store session information, as the token contains all necessary information.
-* Security: Tokens can be signed and encrypted to prevent tampering and ensure confidentiality.
+* **Security**: Tokens can be signed and encrypted to prevent tampering and ensure confidentiality.

 **Considerations**

-* Token Expiry: Tokens should have an expiration time to limit the window of misuse if compromised.
+* **Token expiry**: Tokens should have an expiration time to limit the window of misuse if compromised.
-* Secure Storage: Clients must securely store tokens to prevent unauthorized access.
+* **Secure storage**: Clients must securely store tokens to prevent unauthorized access.
-* HTTPS: Always use HTTPS to encrypt the token during transmission and protect against man-in-the-middle attacks.
+* **HTTPS**: Always use HTTPS to encrypt the token during transmission and protect against man-in-the-middle attacks.

 By using HTTP Bearer authentication, you can secure your API endpoints effectively while maintaining a simple and stateless authentication mechanism. `